-'Walking Dead' studio Telltale lays off most of its staff
+'Walking Dead' studio Telltale lays off most of its staff (updated)

-Telltale Games, the studio behind titles such as The Walking Dead and The Wolf Among Us, has laid off most of its staff, according to multiple reports.
-Engadget has contacted the company for confirmation.
+Telltale Games, the studio behind titles such as The Walking Dead and The Wolf Among Us, has laid off most of its staff in what it's calling a "majority studio closure."
+The publisher told Engadget in a statement that "a majority of the company's employees were dismissed earlier this morning, with a small group of 25 employees staying on to fulfill the company's obligations to its board and partners."

 To clear up the Telltale confusion:— Jeffrey Grubb (@JeffGrubb) September 21, 2018